keanudicap/MSQA/README.md

 # Microsoft Q&A (MSQA)

 Microsoft Q&A (MSQA) dataset is a question-answering dataset collected from the [Microsoft Q&A forum](https://learn.microsoft.com/en-us/answers/).
-The dataset covers a wide range of Mi-crosoft technologies and products, including Azure, Office 365, Windows, and more.
+The dataset covers a wide range of Microsoft technologies and products, including Azure, Office 365, Windows, and more.
 It contains 32k QA pairs, wher the answer is human-generated and selected as accepted answer.

 ## News